AgoraIO/RTM/Agora-Rtm-Tutorial-macOS/README.md

 With this sample app, you can:

 - Log in / log out
-- Send and receive point to point message online
+- Send and receive Peer-to-Peer message online
 - Join / leave channel
 - Send and receive channel message